soumik718/DRLND/p3_Collaboration_Competition/Readme.md

 ### Project Goal

-The goal of this project is to train two RL agents to play tennis.
+This project aims to train two RL agents to play tennis in the Unity ML-Agents Tennis Environment.
 As in real tennis, the goal of each player is to keep the ball in play.
-And, when you have two equally matched opponents, you tend to see fairly long exchanges where the players hit the ball back and forth over the net.
+When you have two equally matched opponents, you tend to see reasonably long exchanges where the players hit the ball back and forth over the net.

 <img src="https://user-images.githubusercontent.com/10624937/42135623-e770e354-7d12-11e8-998d-29fc74429ca2.gif">